tzs34/imageGame/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-To test the application, there is a limited suite of tests written to demnstrate testing of main components and utility functions used in the application.
+To test the application, there is a limited suite of tests written to demonstrate testing of main components and utility functions used in the application.

 ### `npm test`